bisq-network/bisq-website/_posts/2020-01-16-cycle-8-results.md

 _Accepted_

 Key stakeholders approved a proposal to change the owner of the Bisq donation address.
-A corresponding parameter change proposal was made to change the bitcoin address in the DAO, and the new owner's 50 000 BSQ bond was locked upon the close of Cycle 8.
+A corresponding parameter change proposal was made to change the Bitcoin address in the DAO, and the new owner's 50 000 BSQ bond was locked upon the close of Cycle 8.

 ---